nwhitehead/booktool/README.md

 Idea is you write your book in Markdown, the app converts it to PDF.

+## References

+Atticus is the main inspiration.
+Looks fun.

 * https://www.atticus.io/

+How do you generate EPUB from HTML?

 * https://iangmcdowell.com/blog/posts/laying-out-a-book-with-css/

+Software for making browsers follow paged CSS styles.

 * https://pagedjs.org/documentation/2-getting-started-with-paged.js/#starting-paged.js

 ## Tasks